Isaac William Wiley: Episcopal ministry

 The Rev. Dr. Isaac William Wiley was elected to the episcopacy of the Methodist Episcopal Church by the General Conference of 1872.
 As bishop he was one of the founders of Wiley College, the first and oldest historically Black college west of the Mississippi River, located in Marshall, Texas.
 Wiley College was founded by the Methodist Episcopal Church in 1873 and chartered by the Freedman's Aid Society of the M.E.
 Church in 1882 for the purpose of providing education to the "newly freed men" (following emancipation and the American Civil War), preparing them for a new life.

 Bishop Wiley traveled extensively to the various U.S. States and Territories.
 In 1877 he made an extensive tour in support of the M.E. missions in Japan and China.

-Bishop Wiley died in Foochow, China, 22 November 1884.
+Bishop Wiley died in Fuzhou, China, 22 November 1884.
 The funeral services took place the next day at Tieng Ang Tong.